matwilso/matwilso.github.io/_posts/gpt-sim.md

 It’s possible text is a uniquely well-suited modality for progress here<label for="sn-2" class="margine-toggle sidenote-number"/>
 <input type="checkbox" id="sn-2" class="margin-toggle"/>
 <span class="sidenote">
-Probably true---text is more [semantically dense](https://twitter.com/jcjohnss/status/1271273497310965762) than images/video,
-where there are many more bits to parse to arrive at the "big picture" idea (e.g., it usually doesn't matter how the leaves are blowing in the background).
+Probably true.
+Images/video are less [semantically dense than text](https://twitter.com/jcjohnss/status/1271273497310965762), You need to process many more bits to gain relevant info---perhaps thousands of irrelevant or redudant pixels to determine you are looking at a blank wall.
-This doesn't seem like a concrete roadblock to building accurate video models---more of a speed-bump.
+I don't see this as a roadblock to very accurate video models.
-It'll be possible, just might require a bit more cleverness and a lot more scale.
+It probably just means we're going to need a bit more cleverness and a lot more scale.
 </span>.

-With improved hardware, [larger investments](https://openai.com/blog/ai-and-compute/), and [efficiency gains](https://openai.com/blog/ai-and-efficiency/) though, massive-scale video prediction and general physics simulators don't seem too far on the horizon.
+With improved hardware([?](https://en.wikipedia.org/wiki/Application-specific_integrated_circuit)[?](https://en.wikipedia.org/wiki/Huang%27s_law#:~:text=Huang's%20Law%20is%20an%20observation,central%20processing%20units%20(CPU).&text=Huang's%20law%20states%20that%20the,than%20double%20every%20two%20years.)), [larger investments](https://openai.com/blog/ai-and-compute/), and [efficiency gains](https://openai.com/blog/ai-and-efficiency/),
+massive-scale video prediction and general physics simulators don't seem too far on the horizon though.
 Seems like they're probably worth planning for.